-Soloists at the concert are Clara Andrada de la Calle, the solo flutist with the Chamber Orchestra of Europe and the Frankfurt Radio Symphony Orchestra, and Assia Cunego, the solo harpist with ENSO.
-In addition to working with orchestras, both artists also actively perform solo recitals and chamber concerts.
+Soloist at the concert is Clara Andrada de la Calle, the solo flutist with the Chamber Orchestra of Europe and the Frankfurt Radio Symphony Orchestra.
+In addition to working with orchestras, she also actively performs solo recitals and chamber concerts.

 Conducted by Neeme Järvi, the principal conductor and artistic director of ENSO.

 * Pre-concert talk and chamber performance at 6 pm

 Arvo Pärt.
 Quintettino